 Byways - walkers, horse riders, cyclists, horse and cart users, motorcyclists and cars

 They are signposted from the roadside and often have way markers along the route.
 You should always keep to the line of the path and have dogs under close control or on a lead.
 You can even take a pushchair or a wheelchair, although this can be difficult as some paths may be uneven, muddy, cross fields or have stiles along the way.
-We hope to remove or replace some stiles with easy access gates as part of this project.
+We've been working on removing and replacing some stiles with easy access gates as part of this project.

-Using volunteers and walking groups, we intend to survey as many of these paths as we can.
-We will use the information we gather to carry out targeted improvement works in the areas of most need.
-This will enable us to get the most value that we can out of the paths that we already have.
+Using volunteers and walking groups, we’ve been surveying as many of these paths as we can.
+Using the information gathered we plan to carry out targeted improvement works in the areas of most need.